wataru-chocola/remark-extended-table/README.md

 ## Warning

 This package overrides `remarkGfm` behaviors.
-If you encounter any problems, disable this first and see what happens.
+If you encounter any problems, disable this first and see what will happen.

 ## Extended Table Syntax